Last update: October 24, 2017.

 - An extension element is narrower in scope than a concept defined in the base taxonomy.
 For example, the IFRS Taxonomy item “Cost of sales” may be build up in large part from an extension concept “Cost of cloud subscription and support”.

-The anchoring shall be applied in the definition linkbase of the filer’s extension taxonomy using ‘essence-alias’ or ‘general-special’ relationship types (roles on arcs).
-The former shall be used to link an extension concept to a very similar (in definition and scope) base taxonomy concept, where the target of the relationship must be the extension concept.
-The latter shall be applied to connect an extension concept to a base taxonomy element with wider or narrower definition, where the direction of a relationship goes from the wider to the narrower concept.
+The anchoring shall be applied in the definition linkbase of the filer’s extension taxonomy using a dedicated ‘wider-narrower’ relationship type (role on arc).
+It shall be applied to connect an extension concept to a base taxonomy element with wider or narrower definition, where the direction of a relationship goes from the wider to the narrower concept.
 Anchoring shall be made against a base taxonomy concept with a similar data type, balance attribute, period type, etc., and shall apply as well to domain members.
 In general, it is not expected that the filer’s extension defines abstract items to represent grouping headers in the linkbases.
 Nevertheless, should these appear in the extension, their anchoring is not required.

-Rules on reporting that guide syntax and semantics of filers extension taxonomies as well as the tagging requirements are planned to be defined in a form of the ESMA ESEF Filing Manual.
+Detailed rules on reporting that guide syntax and semantics of filers extension taxonomies, explain tagging requirements and describe the anchoring mechanism are planned to be defined in a Regulatory Technical Standard and in a form of the ESMA ESEF Reporting Manual.